 \subsection{Reasoning Module}

 In this subsection, we establish an integrated reasoning module that progresses from state sharing to intent sharing, negotiation, and finally, decision.
-This module operates in a chain of thought manner, ensuring a smooth transition for CAVs from environmental perception to interaction and negotiation, and ultimately to decision-making.
+This module operates in a Chain-of-Thought (CoT) manner, ensuring a smooth transition for CAVs from environmental perception to interaction and negotiation, and ultimately to decision-making.

 The reasoning module first extracts information about surrounding vehicles from the environment to create a scene description.
 It then organizes the states of the vehicles into conflict pairs, forming conflict descriptions.
-To ensure consistency in vehicle decision-making during conflicts and to avoid collisions, we developed an LLM-based conflict coordinator.
+To ensure consistency in vehicle decision-making during conflicts and to avoid collisions, we develop an LLM-based conflict coordinator.
 This coordinator integrates the current conflict descriptions with traffic rules to determine the order of priority for each conflict group.
-Finally, each CAV makes its decisions based on the conflict coordinator's recommendations and its own scenario description.
+Finally, each CAV makes its decision based on the conflict coordinator's recommendations and its own scenario description.